CH-Earth/pbhmCourse_student/0_prerequisites/jupyter/README.md

 # TALC Jupyter enviornment
 The Jupyter environment for the `TALC` cluster is located in the following: https://talc.ucalgary.ca:8000/hub/login.
-You can use your UC username and password to login (use only the part before the `@` in `someone@ucalgary.ca`).
+The link could be accessed using a standard web browser.
+You may use your UC username and password to login (use only the part before the `@` in `someone@ucalgary.ca`).

 Before using Jupyter for the first time, please make sure you login to the `TALC` cluster first, using:
 ```console